| © tiffin |

 Not suitable for freezing.

-Alternatives: You can really use any plain biscuits in this recipe such as rich tea, shortbread, Nice etc or use a combination if you wish.
+Alternatives: you can really use any plain biscuits in this recipe such as rich tea, shortbread, Nice etc. or use a combination if you wish.

 Pin It